alinz07/readme-generator/README.md

 ## **Things I learned**
 * How to create an anchor link that jumps down to a section of the README.
 * To navigate inquirer docs.
 I didn't want to write out a bunch of conditionals to generate a badge license, and learned from the docs that with a choices list answer object one can assign a name to display as well as an answer hash value to return.
 This way I could assign index values to iterate through when generating badges in the markdown with the renderLicenseBadge function.
+* How to escape backticks in template literals to create codeblocks in the readme with triple backticks.
+Before each "extra" backtick I needed to add a backslash to escape the template literal.
 <br/>

 ## **What makes this project stand out?**